MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-planning-supplies-manually.md

      Orders that do not have availability problems are not shown.
 If no orders exist when a plan is calculated, a message will display and no planning lines will appear.

-## <a name="planning-a-purchase-order-to-fulfill-component-demand"></a>Planning a Purchase Order to Fulfill Component Demand
+## Planning a Purchase Order to Fulfill Component Demand
  In this procedure, you create a purchase order for needed manufacturing components.

-### <a name="to-plan-a-purchase-order-to-fulfill-component-need-in-production"></a>To plan a purchase order to fulfill component need in production
+### To plan a purchase order to fulfill component need in production

 1. Expand the first line (choose the + symbol).
 2. Choose the first demand line, with item **LSU-15**, and then choose the **Show Document** action.